RuthAnn “Pinky” Bigley is known for her bright personality, and her uplifting and unique soprano voice.

-Pinky is a passionate supporter of the St. Jude Children’s Research Hospital and is always honored to sing at their annual events in Atlanta.
+Pinky is a passionate supporter of the St. Jude Children’s Research Hospital and is always honored to sing at their annual events around the country.

-After living in New York City for over 20 years, Pinky now resides in Atlanta, Georgia where she performs her one woman shows at various venues.
+After living in New York City for over 20 years, Pinky now resides in the greater Orlando Florida area where she performs her one woman shows at various venues.
 She enjoys going back to NYC to perform with her friends.

 She is grateful for all the wonderful teachers, mentors, friends and family that have always been there to support and cheer her on.